How to use the Yoast SEO Plugin to grow your blog

 Just to be clear, this article is a beginners’ guide to Yoast and assumes you have no knowledge and so I have started right from the beginning.
 If you already have Yoast and know you have it set up correctly, skip to the later sections of this article where I go more into detail about how to actually use Yoast to grow your blog and increase your page views.
 But first let’s start with the basics…

 What is Yoast?

-First things first, what exactly is Yoast?
-Yoast is a plugin that you can use on self-hosted WordPress blogs (WordPress.org).
-It helps you to improve your SEO (Search Engine Optimisation) in all sorts of different ways.
-If you don’t know much about SEO then I suggest you read my post on how to boost your blog’s SEO first and then come back here to discover more about the Yoast plugin and how to use it.
+If you don’t know much about SEO then I suggest you read my Beginner’s guide to SEO first and then come back here to discover more about the Yoast plugin and how to use it.

 I believe you can also access the Yoast plugin from the hosted version of WordPress (WordPress.com), but you need to pay for the premium version.
 I would strongly advise you look into self-hosting your blog rather than upgrading your hosted blog to the premium version.
 It will serve you better in the long run.

-For an explanation of the difference between self-hosted and hosted and how to decide which one is better, check out this post: 9 essential things to do before starting a blog
+For an explanation of the difference between self-hosted and hosted and how to decide which one is better, check out this post: Hosted vs self-hosted: which is best for your blog?

 For help in actually setting up a self-hosted WordPress blog, check out this post: How to start a successful WordPress blog – a step by step guide

 How do you get the Yoast SEO plugin?

 If you don’t have it already, the first thing to do is to get the Yoast SEO plugin.
 You get the plugin in the exact same way you get any free plugin: Go to your WordPress dashboard.
 Hover over PLUGINS on the left-hand side and then select ADD NEW.
 Type YOAST into the search box in the top right and then INSTALL NOW and ACTIVATE.